An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

+For each multipoint communication network shown in Fig.~\ref{fig:multipoint_network_dags} we consider three quantum resource configurations: unassisted quantum communication ($\Qbb^{\Net}$), entanglement-assisted senders ($\Qbb^{\Net}_{\ETx}$), and entanglement-assisted receivers ($\Qbb^{\Net}_{\ERx}$) (see Fig.~\ref{fig:multipoint_network_quantum_dags}).
+For each network, our variational ans\"{a}tze encode a broad set of free operations, including CPTP maps and POVMs (see Section~\ref{section:simulating_quantum_networks}).
+Since we consider $|\Ymc_1|=|\Ymc_2|=3$, we apply a deterministic post-processing map that takes each local two-qubit measurement result to a trit.
+We find that the post-processing map $\Vbf^1$ is sufficient to achieve the max violation in most cases, however, certain nonclassicality witnesses can achieve larger violations when $\Vbf^2$ is used as a post-processing map (see Eq.~\eqref{eq:postprocesssingmaps}),

-In Fig.~\ref{fig:quantum_violations_in_33-33_multipoint_communication_networks} we plot the violation obtained using variational optimization.
-We find that unassisted and entanglement-assisted quantum communication resources can broadly produce nonclassical behaviors in quantum networks.
-When unassisted classical signaling is used, no advantage is found in any of the considered simulation games $(\gamma, \Vbf)$, however we find violations to facet inequalities $(\gamma, \Fbf)$ for all networks except the broadcast network.
-Thus, we show that quantum advantage can be demonstrated without entanglement in networks having multiple senders.
+In Fig.~\ref{fig:quantum_violations_in_33-33_multipoint_communication_networks}, we plot the violation obtained using our VQO methods.
+We find that all considered quantum resource configurations can produce nonclassical behaviors in multipoint communication networks.
+When unassisted quantum signaling is considered (first row Fig.~\ref{fig:quantum_violations_in_33-33_multipoint_communication_networks}), we find violations of facet inequalities $(\gamma, \Fbf)$ in all networks except the broadcast network, but we find no violations in any of the considered simulation games $(\gamma, \Vbf)$.
+Thus, we demonstrate that unassisted quantum communication is sufficient for nonclassicality in multisender networks.

-The second row of Fig.~\ref{fig:quantum_violations_in_33-33_multipoint_communication_networks} shows entanglement-assisted receivers as shown in Fig.~\ref{fig:multipoint_network_quantum_dags}.b.
-We find that the $\ERx$ resource configuration only provides advantage over unassisted quantum signaling in the hourglass (HG) network and butterfly (BF) network, in which stronger violations can be obtained.
-Interestingly, the hourglass network shows an advantage in the communication value game $(5, \Vbf^{\CV}_{3,3\to 3,3})$, indicating that two receivers who share entanglement can increase the classical communication capacity of the network.
-For the butterfly network, the violation of the facet inequality $\Fbf^{\CV}$ is also interesting because a larger score is achieved for entanglement-assisted receivers than entanglement-assisted senders.
-This indicates that the two sets, $\Qbb^{\Net}_{\ETx}$ and $\Qbb^{\Net}_{\ERx}$, could have mutually excluded regions, which we leave as an interesting open problem.
+Entanglement-assisted receivers (see Fig.~\ref{fig:multipoint_network_quantum_dags}.b) are considered in the second row of Fig.~\ref{fig:quantum_violations_in_33-33_multipoint_communication_networks}.
+We find that the $\ERx$ resource configuration only provides advantage over unassisted quantum signaling in the hourglass (HG) and butterfly (BF) networks.
+Stronger violations are found in the hourglass network, which shows an advantage in the communication value game $(5, \Vbf^{\CV}_{3,3\to 3,3})$.
+This indicates that the entanglement-assisted receivers can increase the network's classical communication capacity.
+In the butterfly network, the violation of the facet inequality $\Fbf^{\CV}$ is interesting because it shows a numerical example where a larger score is achieved for entanglement-assisted receivers than entanglement-assisted senders.
+This suggests that the two sets, $\Qbb^{\Net}_{\ETx}$ and $\Qbb^{\Net}_{\ERx}$, could have mutually excluded regions, which we leave as an interesting open problem.